+Educational Technology for Teachers Sample Book

+The First Ever Multiplatform Interactive Digital Textbook on Educational Technology

+DR. GREGORY M. FRANCOM

 Educational Technology for Teachers

 USING THIS BOOK

+Sample Book

-SAMPLE BOOK On iPad or iPhone
+On iPad or iPhone

-To add this book to the Books App, open is in your web browser, tap the share sheet in your web browser, then tap "Copy to Books."
+To add this book to the Books App, open it in your web browser, tap the share sheet in your web browser, then tap the Books app.
 The book will be added to your Books library.
-To access the table of contents, in the Books app, tap the button and then tap :
+To access the table of contents, in the Books app, tap the \equiv button.

 On Windows and Mac OS

 In your web browser, click the download or share button to download this book to your computer.
-Then open this book in the free Adobe reader application.
-To access the table of contents in Adobe reader, click the bookmark button on the upper left (\square).
+Then open this book in Adobe Acrobat or another free PDF application.
+To access the table of contents in Adobe Acrobat, click the bookmark button on the upper left (\Box).

-Educational Technology for Teachers
+Educational Technology for Teachers Sample Book

-DR. GREGORY M. FRANCOM

-Copyright 2014, 2016, 2019 by Gregory M. Francom

-All rights reserved.
+DR. GREGORY M. FRANCOM Copyright 2014-2022 by Gregory M. Francom All rights reserved.
 No portion of this book may be reproduced, stored in a retrieval system or transmitted in any form or by any means - electronic, mechanical, photocopy, recording, scanning, or other - except for brief quotations, without the prior written permission of the author.

-Citing and referencing this publication (American Psychological Association format):

-Francom, G. M. (2019) Educational technology for teachers.
+Citing and referencing this publication (American Psychological Association format): Francom, G. M. (2022) Educational technology for teachers.
 San Francisco, CA: Inkling Systems, Inc.